BY DAVID CHALCROFT, P.ENG.

 This is why we have a discipline process, which ensures that a complaint against a member is fairly, thoroughly and judiciously investigated; and why we have an enforcement process, which ensures that unqualified individuals do not hold themselves out as competent practitioners and put the public at peril.

-“I will have proper regard for the safety and welfare of all persons, and the physical environment affected by my work.
+The Professional Member Oath “I will have proper regard for the safety and welfare of all persons, and the physical environment affected by my work.
 I will restrict myself to that which I have adequate knowledge.
 My reputation shall be based on merit.
 I shall represent myself without exaggeration.
 In competition, I will enter fairly and ethically.
+To those Members-In-Training under my supervision, I am obligated to demonstrate understanding, professionalism and technical expertise.
+To the public, I am charged with extending the understanding of the professions.
+Through all my actions, I will serve society and enhance my knowledge and the dignity and status of my Profession.” |

 Personalized Professionalism

-This brings me to Caisson Three, the most important on any three-legged structure, and in our case probably the least understood.
-It is the concept we have come to call personalized professionalism.
+and in our case probably the least understood.
+It is the concept we have come

 What is personalized professionalism?
 I would describe it as the internal compass our professional members develop — the one that guides them in governing their professional practice by what is the right thing to do for the public interest.